turingschool/front-end-curriculum/lessons/module-1/html-breakout.md

-# HTML and Accessbility
+# HTML and Accessibility

 ## **Vocab:**
-- **Accessibility** - Making your applications and webpages usable by anyone
+- **Accessibility** - Making an experience that's usable by anyone
 - **ARIA** - Accessibile rich interneet applications
 - **Role** - The function an element serves on the page
 - **State** - Information about how an element is currently represented